 When he's not at school you can usually find him hanging out with his dogs and his son Jackson.

 Mr. Connelly's favorite subject has always been History.
 Understanding the events of the past allows you to truly comprehend the world as it is today.
 He believes that an informed citizen can make a difference.
 A theme that runs through all of his lessons.
-He is excited to join the staff at the GW Community School and continue in their tradition of building well educated life long learners.
+He is excited to continue the GWCS tradition of building well educated life long learners.